harmony-one/h/progress/yuriy-menkov.md

+2025-06-17 Tue: Research and bug fixing of the bridge explorer related to RPC polling and integration with the LayerZero API.
+Switched to reviewing and refining the LP tracking scripts and open hedge on Hyperliquid.

+2025-06-16 Mon: Made several fixes in the stats calculation scripts related to accounting for impermanent loss during price increase.
+Published a new version and shared it with Philipp.
+Continuing work on the API wrapper service for dynamic user position calculation.

+---

 2025-06-13 Fri: Updated the reports with statistics for the aerodrome btc pool: added data from the last two weeks (good volatility for calculating impermanent loss), split the APR into several columns — from staking, from trading fees, and from price appreciation/depreciation.
 Working on the report description for Philipp.

 2025-06-12 Thu: Finished the script for dynamic analysis of status, data, and APR of staked positions by user address.
 Currently working on an API wrapper service to enable calls by rest requests.